stelligent/mu/README.md

 curl -s https://raw.githubusercontent.com/stelligent/mu/master/install.sh | sh
 ```

+Assuming your project already has a Dockerfile, you can initialize your mu.yml file with: `mu init`.
+More details available in the [quickstart](https://github.com/stelligent/mu/wiki/Quickstart).

 # What's next?
 Check out the [examples](examples) to see common `mu.yml` configuration use cases: